smart-facility/cognicity-schema/README.md

 * The PostgreSQL database server must be running with a UTF-8 character set.

 #### Installing the schema and data
+Edit the file `build/run.sh` to specify your country.
+Country names should match the name specified in the `/data/` folder.

+To install the database and load data for specified country run:
 ```sh
 $ build/run.sh
 ```
-This will create a database "cognicity", build the empty schema and insert any available data.
+This will create a database "cognicity", build the empty schema and insert available data.

 ### Testing
 ```sh